MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/ccombstr-class.md

 ### <a name="remarks"></a>Açıklamalar

-[ReadFromStream](#readfromstream) işlevini kullanarak akışın IÇERIĞINDEN bir BSTR 'yi yeniden oluşturabilirsiniz.
+[ReadFromStream](#readfromstream) işlevini kullanarak akışın içeriğinden bir BSTR oluşturabilirsiniz.

 ### <a name="example"></a>Örnek